nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Few very important things you need to know in order to <a href="http://adinserter.pro/documentation#quick-start">insert code and display some ad</a>:

 *   Code block is any code (for example Google AdSense ad) that has to be inserted (and displayed) at some position.
 Each code block can be configured to insert code at almost any position supported by Wordpress
+*   To rename block click on the name
 *   **Enable and use at least one insertion option** (Automatic insertion, Widget, Shortcode, PHP function call)
 *   **Enable insertion on at least one <a href="https://adinserter.pro/page-types">Wordpress page type</a>** (Posts, Static pages, Homepage, Category pages, Search Pages, Archive pages)
 *   For Posts and Static pages **leave default BLANK selection value** after the checkbox unless you really know what are you doing (using individual exceptions)